vikejs/vike/readme.md

 }

 function setPageProps({ contextProps: { movies } }) {
-  // We remove data we don't need: `vite-plugin-ssr` serializes and passes `pageProps`
+  // We only select data we need: `vite-plugin-ssr` serializes and passes `pageProps`
   // to the client and we want to minimize what it sent over the network. movies = movies.map(({ title, release_date }) => ({title, release_date})) const pageProps = { movies }